2022 Houston Astros season: September

 All-time franchise record at .500.
 With a 1–0 win over the Rangers on September 5, the Astros raised their all-time franchise win-loss record to .500 at 4,812–4,812, for the first time since in May 14, 2006 (3,519–3,519).
 Thus far, the Astros had ended a total of 25 games above .500 since they began play in 1962.

 On September 5, Hunter Brown (1–0) started and won a sensational major league debut, hurling the first six innings of a 1–0 shutout of the Texas Rangers.
 He allowed three hits, one walk and struck out five to outduel Rangers All-Star Martín Pérez.
 Brown retired the first eight batters, including striking out the first two of the game, Marcus Semien and Corey Seager, for his first career strikeouts.
 Martín Maldonado, who caught the entire game, singled home Trey Mancini in the second inning for the game's only run.
 On September 6, Framber Valdez delivered a 23rd consecutive quality start, but Seager scored the go-ahead run in the seventh on a wild pitch from Valdez (14–5) on the way to a 4–3 Rangers win.
 The Astros committed three errors and were 1-for-11 with runners in scoring position.
-On September 7, José Altuve scored on a wild pitch with two outs and bases loaded in the bottom of the tenth for the winning run (4–3).
+On September 7, Jose Altuve scored on a wild pitch with two outs and bases loaded in the bottom of the tenth for the winning run (4–3).
 Héctor Neris pitched the tenth for the Astros to earn the win (5–4).